dadi/web-dustjs/README.md

 ## `whitespace`

-Preserve whitespace in the HTML output.
+Preserve whitespace in the output.

 - Format: `Boolean`
 - Default: `true`